stephenfletchtek/stephenfletchtek/README.md

 ## Makers Bootcamp

-🌱  Since making that desicion I have completed a 12 week bootcamp at Makers https://github.com/makersacademy to improve my software development skills in a team based environment covering these aspects of development:
+🌱  Since making that desicion I have completed a 12 week bootcamp at Makers https://github.com/makersacademy to improve my software development skills in a team based environment covering these key aspects of development:

+### Bootcamp Final Project
+* I was in a team of 5 who developed a 2D sidescroller Phaser game from scratch, deployed Heroku here: https://reefrunner.herokuapp.com.
+* The game development repo can be found here: https://github.com/naomischlosser/team-sea-urchins

+### Tools

 * Git / Github, including forking, cloning, branches, and merge conflicts
- * Agile developemnt process
- * Command line
+* Command line to set up projects and control git
+* VScode including liveshare and git merge editor
 * Slack, Trello, Miro, Excalidraw as team tools
+* Tableplus

+### Processes

+ * Agile developemnt
- * The 'Golden Square' of Test Driven Development, Object Oriented Design, Debugging, and Paired Programming
+ * The 'Golden Square' of
+     * Test Driven Development
+     * Object Oriented Design
+     * Debugging
+     * Paired Programming

+### Languages
+* Ruby, Javascript (ES6), Python, and SQL

+### Testing
+* Unit tests and Integration tests
+* RSpec
+* RuboCop
+* Jest
+* ESLint
- * Ruby, RSpec for unit testing including mocks for peer classes, API requests and terminal IO.
+* Mocking in both RSpec and Jest for peer classes, API requests and terminal IO
- * Integration tests, and Rubocop linter
- * PostgreSql and Ruby repository classes
+* Cypress for end-top-end testing

+### Web apps
- * Sinatra and Embedded Ruby (ERB) app deployed to Heroku
+* BnB web app based on Sinatra and Embedded Ruby (ERB), deployed to Heroku
- * Javascript (ES6), unit testing with Jest including mocking API response, and ESlint for code quality
- * Async Javascript, fetch, promises, DOM manipulation, forms, frontend control
- * Express, Node, Javascript app using MongoDB, and Cypress for end-to-end testing
+* Social media web app based on Express, Node, Javascript, HBS, and MongoDB

- * 2D sidescroller Phaser game created from scratch and deployed to Heroku
+### Databases
+* PostgreSQL controlled using Ruby repository classes
+* MongoDB with Javascript controller

-## Python /Django
+## Python and Django

-I’ve also built a small web app using Python 3, Django, HTML and CSS and have used OAUTH2 for one of my personal home automation projects.
-I've grown my understanding of common web security risks (e.g. OWASP Top 10).
+Before the Makers bootcamp I built a small web app using Python 3, Django, HTML and CSS.
+I've also used OAUTH2 for one of my personal home automation projects and have grown my understanding of common web security risks (e.g. OWASP Top 10).

-I have also deployed a simple mobile first CV (HTML and Javascript) using python anywhere.
+I also deployed a simple mobile first CV (HTML and Javascript) using python anywhere.

 ## Finally